Pandemic pushes Oregon’s public defender system to the brink

 "This is the scariest thing they have going on in their life,” he said.
 “It's hard when those people, you can tell, don't think you're giving their case the time and attention it deserves — and I feel that way too, sometimes.”

-Other public defender services funded by the state, including private investigators and legal advisors, have also reached a breaking point.
+Other public defender services funded by the state, including private investigators and legal advisers, have also reached a breaking point.

 Renardo Mitchell, who is jailed on attempted murder charges, said he chose to represent himself after he didn't hear from his public defender for five months.
 But his state-provided legal adviser — an attorney assigned by the court to help self-representing defendants hire expert witnesses and file motions — died unexpectedly in February and he's been without legal counsel since then.

-Note: This story was first published on May 8, 2022.
-It was updated on May 10, 2022 to make clear that while there were no felony or misdemeanor jury trials in April 2020 and access to the court system was greatly curtailed for months, there were limited in-person proceedings and remote services were provided.